From Handcrafted to Deep Features for Pedestrian Detection: A Survey: Single-spectral pedestrian detection

 \textbf{Attention-based methods} These methods aim to enhance the features of pedestrians while suppressing the features of background.
-According to the underlying attention mechanism, we divide the related approaches into \textit{self-attention methods} and \textit{semantic-attention methods}.
-Based on the observation that different channels represent different parts of an object, Zhang \textit{et al.} \cite{Zhang_FasterATT_CVPR_2018} utilized a channel-wise attention \cite{Hu_SENet_CVPR_2017} for occluded pedestrian detection.
+According to the underlying attention mechanism, we divide the related approaches into \textit{self-attention methods} and \textit{semantic-guided attention methods}.
+Self-attention methods use the attention mechanism to relate different positions of features.
+Zhang \textit{et al.} \cite{Zhang_FasterATT_CVPR_2018} observed that different channels represent different parts of an object and utilized a channel-wise attention \cite{Hu_SENet_CVPR_2017} for occluded pedestrian detection.
 Zou \textit{et al.} \cite{Zou_AGNN_PRL_2020} proposed a spatial attention module to up-weight the features of visible part based on class activation mapping technique.
 Chen \textit{et al.} \cite{Chen_DFCA_ACCESS_2019} proposed the competitive attention to fuse the features from different convolutional layers.

-Semantic-attention approaches aim at joining some high-level semantic task and pedestrian detection and can be treated as multi-task methods.
-Brazil \textit{et al.} \cite{Brazil_SDS_ICCV_2017} proposed a multi-task infusion framework for joint pedestrian detection and semantic segmentation at both proposal generation and classification stages.
+Semantic-guided attention approaches aim at joining some high-level semantic task and pedestrian detection and can be also treated as multi-task methods.
+Brazil \textit{et al.} \cite{Brazil_SDS_ICCV_2017} proposed a multi-task infusion framework for joint pedestrian detection and semantic segmentation for both proposal generation and classification.
 Lin \textit{et al.} \cite{Lin_GDFL_ECCV_2018,Lin_MGDF_TCSVT_2019} designed a scale-aware attention module to make the detector better focus on the regions of pedestrians.
 Gajjar \textit{et al.} \cite{Gajjar_ViSHuD_CVPRW_2018} and Yun \textit{et al.} \cite{Yun_OPT_ACCESS_2019} proposed to use the visual saliency task as a pre-processing step to better focus on the regions of a pedestrian.